clab/dynet/PYINSTALL.md

 For installing on a computer with GPU, first install CUDA.
 Here, we assume CUDA is installed in `/usr/local/cuda-7.5`

-There are two modules, `pycnn` which is the regular CPU module, and `gpycnn` which is the GPU module.
+There are two modules, `dynet` which is the regular CPU module, and `gdynet` which is the GPU module.
 You can import either of them, these are two independent modules.
 The GPU support is incomplete: some operations (i.e. `hubber_distance`) are not available for the GPU.

-First step is to build the CNN modules.
+First step is to build the DyNet modules.
 Checkout and go to the `build` directory (same instructions as above).
 Then:

 To build a CPU version on a computer with CUDA: